gonmf/dakilang/README.md

 ## Future work

-- Change AND and OR symbols to & and |
 - Add clause condition operator ":" for testing data type
 - Allow memoization of specific clauses (name and arity), relative to a clauses table
 - Test suite - cover the parser